emilyanoelle/UNSI_env/README.md

 ## Engineering Highlights

-These scripts are more than one-off analysis notebooks.
+These scripts are designed to be more than one-off analysis notebooks.
 They include several production-style data workflow features:

 - **Config-driven execution:** users change settings in `runner.py`, not analysis internals.
 - **Column aliasing:** users can define expected variations like `In platform`, `Inside platform`, or `Shocker active`.